 So, watch out for those downward spirals!

-Get yourself hooked on an upward spiral instead.
+Get yourself hooked on doing good and aimed in an upward spiral instead.

 Below is an inspirational quote poster I designed – which sums up this upward spiral philosophy.